-- HST 100-149 Introduction to History - HST 400-449 CUE: Reading Seminar in History - HST 450-499 CUE: Research Seminar in History - Six advanced courses in history (Students must complete at least one course in each of the three areas of study: European, American, and Non-Western and at least one course whose content focuses before 1789.)

-To remain in good standing as a minor, a student must maintain at least a 2.000 grade point average in all minor requirements.
+• HST 100-149 Introduction to History 172 / History - HST 400-449 CUE: Reading Seminar in History - HST 450-499 CUE: Research Seminar in History - Six advanced courses in history.
+Students must complete at least one course in each of the three areas of study: European, American, and Non-Western.
+At least one of the six advanced courses must have context whose focus is primarily before 1789.
+Minor Requirements To declare and remain in good standing in the History minor a student must achieve and maintain at least a 2.000 grade point average in all minor courses.
+Required courses:

-- HST 100-149 Introduction to History - HST 400-449 CUE: Reading Seminar in History - HST 450-499 CUE: Research Seminar in History - Three advanced courses in history
+- HST 100-149 Introduction to History

+- HST 400-449 CUE: Reading Seminar in History

+- HST 450-499 CUE: Research Seminar in History

+- Three advanced courses in history

+COURSES

 Courses in History are numbered as follows: